joseeden/joeden/docs/017-Version-Control-and-CICD/002-CICD/002-Jenkins/011-Jenkins-Architecture.md

    - A computational resource for executing builds on a node.
    - Each node can have multiple executors for parallel processing.

+## Executor

+An executor is a crucial component in Jenkins that enables builds to run on nodes efficiently.

+- Represents a resource unit for executing builds on a node.
+- Indicates the maximum number of concurrent builds.
+- Set the number of executors to match CPU cores for optimal performance.
+- More executors can increase throughput but may lengthen individual build times.
+- Enables simultaneous CPU-bound and I/O-bound builds for better resource use.

+## Label Nodes

+In certain scenarios, specific nodes may be reserved for particular job types.

+- For example, performance tests might need a dedicated machine.
+- Label test jobs to restrict them to specific machine.
+- Labeling prevent other jobs from using the test jobs

 ## Build Steps and Build Triggers

 Build steps define the actions taken during a build process, while build triggers determine when builds are initiated.